Creating queries in Azure Cognitive Search

 Choose a client

-You can select any index and REST API version, including preview.
-A query string can use simple or full syntax, with support for all query parameters (filter, select, searchFields, and so on).
 In the portal, when you open an index, you can work with Search Explorer alongside the index JSON definition in side-by-side tabs for easy access to field attributes.
-Check what fields are searchable, sortable, filterable, and facetable while testing queries.
+Check the Fields table to see which ones are searchable, sortable, filterable, and facetable while testing queries.

 Choose a query type: simple | full

-If your query is full text search, a query parser will be used to process any text that's passed as search terms and phrases.
-Azure Cognitive Search offers two query parsers.
+If your query is full text search, a query parser is used to process any text that's passed as search terms and phrases.
+Azure AI Search offers two query parsers.

 • The simple parser understands the simple query syntax.
 This parser was selected as the default for its speed and effectiveness in free form text queries.
 The syntax supports common search operators (AND, OR, NOT) for term and phrase searches, and prefix (*) search (as in "sea*" for Seattle and Seaside).
 A general recommendation is to try the simple parser first, and then move on to full parser if application requirements call for more powerful queries.